-In this section we use non-uniform Berry Esseen and a coarse estimate of the mean to find a fine estimate of the mean.
-We assume $\Sbar$ is a random variable corresponding to the mean of $m$ samples, and apply Berry Esseen to obtain tail bounds for this distribution and then use \Cref{thm:coarse-to-fine}.
+In this section we use non-uniform Berry-Esseen and a coarse estimate of the mean to find a fine estimate of the mean.
+We assume $\Sbar$ is a random variable corresponding to the mean of $m$ samples, and apply Berry-Esseen to obtain tail bounds for this distribution and then use \Cref{thm:coarse-to-fine}.

 \begin{lemma}[Coarse to Fine for Bounded $k$-th Moments] Assume $\rho \ge u + \sqrt{\frac{\paren{k-1} \log m}{m}}$.
 Suppose $X$ is a distribution with mean $\mu$ and $k$-th moment bounded by $1$.
 Let $\Sbar$ be the random variable corresponding to the mean of $m$ \iid samples from $X$.
 Suppose we have access to a coarse estimate of the mean with accuracy $u$.
 Then there exists an $\eps$-DP estimator of the mean that takes samples from the the sample mean distribution truncates them within a radius of $\rho$ around the coarse estimate, and outputs an estimate of the mean with success probability $1 - \beta$ and accuracy